Swan Valley High School: History

-On June 13, 1966 voters approved the formation of a unified school district.
-Rumor has it that while the Board was contemplating a name for the new school district, one of the members spotted a Swan on a nearby pond and suggested the Swan Valley School District title.
+On June 13, 1966, voters approved the formation of a unified school district.
 Soon after, voters also approved a $3.9 million bond for the construction of a new elementary (Robert B. Havens which was completed in 1971) and a new high school on 87 acres of land where those buildings sit today.

 Ground was broken for Swan Valley High School in July 1971 led by board president Dick Middlebrook and Assistant superintendent Marvin Johnson.
 The first high school graduation was in 1974 and there have been nearly 7000 alumni since that time.
 Swan Valley High School is a highly rated public high school in Thomas Township, MI, on the outskirts of Saginaw, MI.
-In the 2022-2023 academic year, Swan Valley is listed among the top 10 schools in the Saginaw area.
+In the 2022–2023 academic year, Swan Valley is listed among the top 10 schools in the Saginaw area.
 The School district is ranked top three in the Saginaw area.

 Demographics

 The demographic breakdown of the 573 students enrolled in 2021-22 was: